 She majored in Broadcast Communications at Columbia College in Chicago; interned at a couple of radio stations while still in school; and began her career as a radio traffic reporter in her early 20's, moving with the news and traffic suppliers Shadow Traffic from Chicago to Los Angeles, and finally to San Francisco.
 After a move to the Central Coast in the 90's, she worked for KXTZ-FM, and then later as morning host at its sister station, K-OTTER, 94.9 FM.

 She has volunteered for KCBX for many years, serving as a program host for "Music of the World's People" and "Caravan 9", and as an occasional board operator.
-She currently hosts "The Broken Spoke Folk Show" on Saturday afternoons.
+She currently hosts "The Broken Spoke Folk Show" on Saturday afternoons, and substitutes for Neal Losey on The Morning Cup.
 She's involved in lots of volunteer activities and events in the community - including our very own Live Oak Music Festival.

-Janells's an artist, specializing in assemblage from found and recycled objects.
+Janelle's an artist, specializing in assemblage from found and recycled objects.
 She also enjoys playing the mandolin, which she plays enthusiastically, but by her own admission, "not very well".
-Janelle says that live local music is her "favorite thing ever".
+Janelle says that live local music is her "favorite thing ever."